Skip to content

 Custom Secret Patterns

-Add custom environment variable names to treat as secrets:
+Add additional environment variable names to treat as secrets via settings.secret_env:

 settings: